-Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology, and futures
+Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology and futures

-Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology, and futures
+Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology and futures

 Before joining RMIT, he was a design lead at Fjord Design and Innovation and the founder of future ensemble studio.
 He is currently Program Manager (Co) of the Master of Design Innovation and Technology, Design and Architecture Lead of the RMIT Nature Positive Network, editorial board member for Biotechnology Design (Cambridge Press, UK), and co-founder of neomatter, a nature repair and nature-based solutions startup.

-Biomaterials & the Circular Economy
+Material Entanglements & the Circular Bioeconomy

 2021 Melbourne Design Week